transmitic/transmitic/README.md

 ## Comparison To Other Tools

 **FTP**
 Transmitic is most similar to FTP (though the FTP protocol is not supported).
-You choose which files and folders you want to download from other computers.
+You choose which files and folders you want to download from other computers that are shared with you.

-**Bittorrent**
+**BitTorrent**
-Transmitic does not support bittorrent, or bittorent like functionality, in that Transmitic cannot download the same file from multiple peers to download it faster.
+Transmitic does not support BitTorrent, or BitTorrent like functionality, in that Transmitic cannot download the same file from multiple peers to download it faster.

 **File Syncing**
 Transmitic is _not_ designed for "file syncing" and should _never_ be used for this purpose.